Brexit: How travel to the European Union from 2021 will change - News 24

 Returning to the UK

 Previously there were no limits on the value of goods you could bring in from European Union nations.
-From the start of 2021, the European Union will be treated the same as the rest of the world – which means that there are now restrictions.
+From the start of 2021, the European Union will be treated the same as the rest of the world – which means strict limits.

 Arrivals to the UK will also qualify to bring in 200 duty-free cigarettes.
 “Anything that increases the availability of tobacco is a negative step for public health,” the British Medical Association says.
 But the previous practice of buying large quantities of cigarettes or tobacco in countries such as Belgium or the eastern European states will have to cease.